ssolan5/Sifter/README.md

 If you want to run the script again:

-Unfortunately currently cannot call uv run `gd_insert_gurardduty.py` again after choosing the option 6 as it shuts down the server, need to handle that cleanly, so after following the instructions as written in Closing and clean up, you can call
+Unfortunately currently cannot call uv run `gd_insert_gurardduty.py` again after choosing the option 6 as it shuts down the server, need to handle that cleanly, so after following the instructions as written in Closing and clean up, you can then again call:

-- `make run` again
+- `make run`

 ## Closing and clean up